85,000 voters voted in Meghalaya bye-elections to 3 constituencies : CEO | Politics

 - India

-Meghalaya Chief Electoral officer F R Kharkongor Sunday said over 85,000 voters exercised their adult suffrage in the by-election to the three Legislative Assembly Constituencies in Meghalaya.
+Meghalaya Chief Electoral officer F R Kharkongor Sunday said over 85,000 voters exercised their adult suffrage in by-elections to three Legislative Assembly Constituencies in Meghalaya.

-Out of a total 1.02 lakh eligible voters, Rajabala recorded the highest voter turnout at 90.63 percent followed by Mawphlang LAC at 76.90 percent and Mawryngkneng LAC at 75.06 percent, he said.
+Out of a total 1.02 lakh eligible voters, Rajabala recorded the highest voter turnout at 90.63 percent followed by Mawphlang LAC with 76.90 percent turnout and Mawryngkneng LAC with 75.06 percent, he said.

-Although there were pre-poll violence in the run up to the by-election for the Rajabala constituency seat in Meghalaya’s West Garo Hills district, the conduct of the poll yesterday was by and large peaceful without any untoward incidents, the CEO said.
+Although there was pre-poll violence in the run up to the by-election for the Rajabala constituency seat in Meghalaya’s West Garo Hills district, the conduct of the poll yesterday was by and large peaceful without any untoward incident, the CEO said.

 Section 144 CrPC was imposed to avoid untoward incidents in Rajabala and strict COVID-19 protocols were strictly adhered to avoid spread of the Coronavirus, he said.